GVAC & GVA Financial Policies and Procedures

 - There is sufficient budgeted money available.

 c.
 Mileage reimbursements.
-The mileage expense report is to be completed by any employee who is requesting reimbursement for expenses incurred while using a privately-owned vehicle on GVA or GVCC business.
+The mileage expense report is to be completed by any employee who is requesting reimbursement for expenses incurred while using a privately-owned vehicle on GVA or GVAC business.

-- The form should be completed and signed by the employee, approved by the Principal for the Academy or the Chief Executive Officer for the Collaborative and forwarded to the GVCC Bookkeeping Office for payment.
+- The form should be completed and signed by the employee, approved by the Principal for the Academy or the Executive Director for the Collaborative and forwarded to the GVAC Bookkeeping Office for payment.

 - Employees are not reimbursed between home and first and last duty assignment each day.